Shagun-25/Newsgroup_Classification_end_to_end/README.md

-## End to End Machine Learning Project
+## End to End Newsgroup Classification project using BERT and CI CD pipelines